sudokoin/sudokoin/README.md

 Please feel free to create issues or contact us at [github@sudokoin.com](mailto:github@sudokoin.com)

+## [sudokoin.com][7]

+Since Ethereum is pretty expensive right now, we started implementing an alternative sudokoin implementation on top of [the Stellar Network][8].
+It is at this time much more centralized, but also much more usable.
+Check it out under [https://sudokoin.com][7]!

 ## ALPHA

 An instance of Sudokoin is running at `0x21aec0a028d7adec228595b24439c7eb969edd5f`.
 You can use it at your own peril right now.
 It should be fully ERC20 compliant.